 - The global market of plant-based protein powder is valued at approximately $5.153 billion in 2020.

-- Looking at 2019’s revenue, protein powders had the largest global market share (64%) within the protein supplement market.
+- In 2019’s revenue, protein powders had the largest global market share (64%) within the protein supplement market.

 - From April 2018 to April 2019, sales of protein powders with grass-fed labels grew by 92.8% in the US.